 File that away.

 Update: iCloud Photo Library requires WiFi too.
 You should use iCloud Photo Library, even if it means spending 99 cents a month to get enough storage to do it.
 With iCloud Photo Library your photo albums will sync automatically across all your devices.
 If you’re using iOS 10 you’ll see “Memories” and they will sync across your devices too.
-Your photos will take less room on your iPhone and iPad when you’re using iCloud Photo Library, as a bonus.
+Your photos will take less room on your iPhone and iPad when you’re using iCloud Photo Library, as a bonus (if you turn on “Optimize Storage” in the iPhone’s iCloud/Photos settings).